Online Metal Glossary

 See "Aging."

-Rolled products, see "Scratch."
-Extrusions, see "Mark, Handling."
+Rolled products, See "Scratch."
+Extrusions, See "Mark, Handling."

 An alloy which can be strengthened only by cold work.